Mwandigha/cprlogit/README.md

 ## Background

-This project is a work in progress that has grown over time stemming from a need for a one stop shop solution for the evaluation of clinical prediction models for those who are either not interested or skilled in (advanced) programming.
+This project is a work in progress that has grown over time stemming from a need for a one stop shop solution for the evaluation of clinical prediction models for those who are either not interested or skilled in (advanced) R  programming.
 A host of performance measures are computed that cover

 -   overall model performance
 -   discrimination ability of the model